pstroe/chartering-new-realms-2024/chapter2.md

 Stefano Staffa, Andrea Scheck

 ## TO DOS
-- Write "Relevant Literature" (400 words)
+1. Write "Relevant Literature" (400 words)
-- Write "Methods & Data" (200 words)
+2. Write "Methods & Data" (200 words)
 	- Describe data based on what we already wrote (but more like other papers, take Volk et al. (2024): "LLM-based Machine Translation  and Summarization for Latin" as example): how many words, tokens, sentences, what sources we used (Versions, translation,  Ausgabe etc.), how many neutral, psalms, songs, what languages, what year, literal or non literal translation, why did we use 3 bibles -> check if you can cut & paste some from what we wrote in "Results"
 	- In short: Describe metrics: what do they measure? what do we consider a bad score (below 30) or a good score (above 60)?
 What variations lead to a bad score for each metric? -> check if you can cut & paste some from what we wrote in "Results"
  	- In short: Descibe tools: how do they work? -> check if you can cut & paste some from what we wrote in "Results"
-- Write "Experiments" (650 words?)
+3. Write "Experiments" (650 words?)
 	- Explain process for translation (example sentence translation experiment can be deleted)
 		- Run each paragraph through each MT
 		- Enter MT result into Excel
 	- Explain process for scoring (code, averaging scores)
  	- Explain how we handled "bad" results (<30%), by running through MT 1 sentence at a time and see if it changes
   	- Get Thebe to work and insert code which randomly returns one translation + scores for the reader (see table 1 and 2 on Volk et al. (2024): "LLM-based Machine Translation  and Summarization for Latin" page 4 as example - could also be 2 tables for us (translation first in all systems, then all average scores?)
+4. Write "Conclusion" (200 words)
+5. Revise "Introduction" and shorten (300 words)

+After:
 - Revise "Results" and shorten (650 words?), answer questions:
   	- What tool has shown the best performance at translating Latin-English?
  	- What metric has shown the best performance at scoring Latin-English translation?
 Or do we suggest using all 4 and averaging?
 	- Is it easier for MT to translate neutral text than religious text?
-- Write "Conclusion" (200 words)
-- Revise "Introduction" and shorten (300 words)
 - Write "Abstract" (max.
 100 words)

 ---